zendesk/zendesk_api_client_php/UPGRADE_GUIDE.md

 **OBP (Offset Based Pagination)** is quite inefficient, and increasingly so the higher the page you fetch.
 Switching to **CBP (Cursor Based Pagination)** will improve your application performance.
 OBP will eventually be subject to limits.

-When in OBP you request page 100, the DB will need to index all 100 pages of records before it can load the rows for the page you requested.
+When using OBP, if you request page 100, the DB will need to index all records that proceed it before it can load the rows for the page you requested.

-CBP works based on a cursors, so if the order is `id`, 10 elements per page and the last item on your page is 111, the response includes a link to the next page "next 10 elements after id 111", and only your page is indexed before the rows are fetched.
+CBP works based on cursors, so when ordering by `id` with page size 10, if the last item on your page has id 111, the response includes a link to the next page (`links.next`) which can be used to request the next 10 elements after id 111, and only the requested rows are indexed before fetching.
+When in the response `meta.has_more` is `false` you are done.

 ## API calls